 Dear Supervisor Northrop,

-Thank you for your March 21 letter, which clarifies Mt.
+Thank you for your March 21 letter clarifying the Mt.
 Hood National Forest’s position concerning the proposed Polallie Cooper Hazardous Fuels Reduction Project.
 While we appreciate the timely response, your response did not address many of our, and our constituents, concerns about the project and raises some new questions.

-Hazardous Fuels Reduction
+Fuels Reduction

 Your letter states that “Current conditions in the project planning area have resulted in a very real threat of a large scale fire that is likely to be outside the range that historically occurred on the landscape.”
 While we recognize that fire suppression has altered the landscape on Mt.
 Hood National Forest, and appreciate the work your agency is doing to address this issue, we are also aware that over half of the proposed project area is in Fire Regime Condition Class #1, in which the forest is within or near its historical fire regime.

 In addition, approximately 1,800 acres proposed for commercial logging includes mature, old growth or never-logged forest, which is known to be more fire resilient than young, densely planted second growth plantations.
-Much of this older forest is in roadless areas, which are half as likely to burn from human ignition than roaded forests.
+Much of this older forest is in roadless areas, which are far less likely to catch fire from human ignition than roaded forests.

 Why has the Forest Service planned a fuels reduction project in areas that are within their natural fire regime?
 Why does the fuels reduction project include almost 2,000 acres of older, more fire-resilient, native forest?
 How are you accounting for the increased risk of ignition from new access roads?